 Burundi's 18 provinces are differently affected by development and security challenges, and the interventions of donors and NGOs are not evenly distributed.
-The project will focus on 12 communes to be selected in 6 provinces: Cibitoke and Bujumbura in the north-west, densely populated, widely regarded as unstable, and marked by a large number of victims of different conflict cycles, refugees and internally displaced persons; Makamba in the south, where youth often migrate to Tanzania in search of a better life and are confronted by numerous challenges at home, including efforts by rebel groups to recruit them; Cankuzo in the east and Mwaro in the central, neglected by donors and international NGOs but also easily influenced by youth of the capital city Bujumbura and Bujumbura itself as always the main targeted area as it has many youth with different behaviors, needs and exposed to all kind of political manipulation.
+The project will focus on 12 communes to be selected in 6 provinces: Bubanza and Cibitoke in the north-west, densely populated, widely regarded as unstable, and marked by a large number of victims of different conflict cycles, refugees and internally displaced persons (particularly in Cibitoke); Makamba and Rutana in the south, where youth often migrate to Tanzania in search of a better life and are confronted by numerous challenges at home, including efforts by rebel groups to recruit them; Rumonge, also situated in the south, densely populated, with an alarming number of HIV-positive youth; and Cankuzo in the east, neglected by donors and international NGOs.

 In these diverse provinces, the project will empower young female and male leaders to work together as allies to contribute to everyday safety and peace in their communities, with specific attention to the everyday safety of women and girls.
-Working with and through the networks of REJA, YELI-Burundi, the project will develop and deliver leadership trainings for female and male youth leaders, selected in consultation with local youth organizations and the Youth National Council and screened by the project partners.
+Working with and through the networks of REJA and YELI-Burundi, the project will develop and deliver leadership trainings for female and male youth leaders, selected in consultation with local youth organizations and screened by the project partners.
 A baseline study of youth leaders will measure their pre-project knowledge, attitudes and skills related to leadership, community security and peacebuilding, gender transformation, and advocacy, as well as existing circle of influence and level of social activism.